Fall in Love With Your Car

 A small subset of the sustainability coalition crows on endlessly about the importance of building "car-free communities" to combat climate change.
 Were it not for the overly moralistic language, you'd probably be inclined to agree with some of what these activists want.
 Neighborhoods primarily oriented around pedestrians and not cars come with many benefits aside from reducing the amount of carbon produced.
 It's how we lived for most of human history prior to the automobile which has brought with it unrestrained mobility.

-For centuries before the automobile exploded in popularity around WWII, communities across the globe centered on walkable access to basic utilities and services out of necessity.
+For centuries prior to the automobile exploding in popularity after WWII, communities across the globe centered on walkable access to basic utilities and services out of necessity.
 Walkable areas, though more rigid in terms of access to and from them, engendered community and commonality in ways that a car-centric town or city simply cannot.
 Faced with fewer options and deprived of private access to a climate-controlled automobile with radio and the power of hundreds of horses at their feet to traverse distances once unfathomable in a single bound, face-to-face interaction between neighbors was more frequent and necessary.
 The car, in comparison, afforded its operators privacy on a level only experienced by the very wealthy with their private stagecoaches and walled estates.
-The cheap availability of the car gave the regular man access to the most desirable of luxury goods: privacy and silence.
+The cheap availability of the car gave the regular man access to the most desirable of luxury goods: privacy, silence, and mobility.

 In the 50s and 60s, cars became symbols of freedom and mobility — carriages for the bleeding heart, wanderlust-filled citizens of these Great States looking to indulge their curiosity and widen their horizons.
 Idyllic images of Mustangs overflowing with surfboards and movies like Easy Rider and Thelma & Louise codified the excitement and danger of ripping across the country with a motley crew to explore the wide-open spaces of the American West.
-Where before settlers of the US ventured West in search of a better life, the Automobile American sought enlightenment, thrills, and a sense of unbound space that a car afforded him, crossing state lines in a few hours and meditating on the purr of an internal combustion engine — one of America's most powerful symbols of liberty and prosperity.
+Where before settlers of the US ventured West in search of a better life, the Automobile American sought enlightenment, thrills, and the sense of unbounded space that a car afforded him, crossing state lines in a few hours and meditating on the purr of an internal combustion engine — one of the modern world's most powerful symbols of liberty and prosperity.

 This is a call to arms to re-engage the automobile with the same wonder and fervor as our forebears once did.
 In America, the car-centric city is a reality of life.
 Much as we may like to complain about the traffic and the lack of convenience in getting to the grocery store, these are cold hard facts of life.
 We are, for better or worse, like our frontier brethren, sequestered to estates and homes, riding into town to get food, drink, and entertainment only to retreat back to our enclaves to rest and relax.
 When riding into town, you can choose to do so with pride.
 A car that reflects this attitude is the only way to re-engage the automobile in a way that gives you pleasure.
 This writer drives a $3,000 Mazda Miata around town like a go-kart to commune with the ancient art of driving.
 Anything will do really, so long as it jostles you awake from vehicular anathema.